Table of Contents

 How to Treat Heat Stroke

 Heat stroke is a serious condition caused by prolonged exposure to high temperatures.
 Symptoms can include high body temperature, confusion, and loss of consciousness.
 The first step in treating heat stroke is to move the person to a cooler place.
 Remove any unnecessary clothing, and offer fluids to help rehydrate the person.
+High humidity in the UK can prevent sweat from evaporating, making it easier to overheat even in moderate temperatures.
 In severe cases, immediate medical attention is required.

 Knowing these basic first aid skills can make a considerable difference in an emergency situation while hiking.
 It’s important to understand that in some cases, calling for help from medical professionals should be the first action taken, and knowing how to use communication devices is critical.
 Don’t hesitate to call for help when needed.
 By being prepared and competent in basic first aid, you can boost your confidence while hiking and enjoy nature safely.